Eliza Orme: Career

-Although Orme did not receive her degree until 1888, she began working in legal practice in 1872 when Helen Taylor paid her fee to become a pupil at Lincoln's Inn.
-Orme took the advice of John Stuart Mill and Leonard Courtney and began working in the chambers of a barrister, John Savill Vaizey, in 1873.
+Although Orme did not receive her degree until 1888, she began working towards legal practice in 1872 with support from Helen Taylor, who paid her fee to become a pupil at Lincoln's Inn where she was a pupil in the chambers of a barrister, John Savill Vaizey, in 1873.

 However, her aspiration to be recognised as a "conveyancer under the bar" was blocked.
-Before the passing of the Sex Disqualification (Removal) Act 1919, women were not permitted to qualify as a barrister or a solicitor in England.
-Instead, she established an office on Chancery Lane in 1875 with a friend Mary Richardson, and worked as a "devil", drafting documents for conveyancing counsel and patent agents.
-From the mid-1880s, she worked with Reina Emily Lawrence, continuing to work on legal matters until about 1904.
+Until the passing of the Sex Disqualification (Removal) Act 1919, women were not permitted to qualify as a barrister or a solicitor in England.
+Instead, she established an office on Chancery Lane in 1875, initially with Mary Richardson, and from the mid-1880s with Reina Emily Lawrence, continuing to work on legal matters until about 1904.

-Her office prepared the paperwork for wills, mortgages and property transactions.
+Their office prepared the paperwork for wills, mortgages and property conveyancing.
 Patent agency and probate settlements could be undertaken by non-solicitors as they were unregulated.
 In 1903 Orme was interviewed by the Law Journal, and recounted ‘I “devilled” for about a dozen conveyancing counsel who kept me busily employed on drafts they wanted done in a hurry, and for twenty-five years I found it both an interesting and profitable employment’.

 In 1893, Orme was invited to send papers to the Congress on Jurisprudence and Law Reform as part of the World's Columbian Exposition in Chicago, which was the first time women were invited to join a formal legal congress.
 Her paper, The Legal Status of Women in England, was read on her behalf by Mary A. Ahrens.

 Politics

 Orme was influenced by J. S. Mill, W. A. Hunter, John Elliott Cairnes and Leonard Courtney, all supporters of laissez-faire and Benthamite reform.
 She too became active in Liberal Party politics and as a feminist.
-She was involved with the National Society for Women's Suffrage and the Society for the Promotion of the Employment of Women, and assisted the Royal Commission on labour in 1892.
+She was involved with the National Society for Women's Suffrage and the Society for Promoting the Employment of Women, and other feminist organizations.

 She was a founding member of the Women's Liberal Federation in 1887 and edited the Women's Gazette and Weekly News between 1889 and 1891.
-She left in 1892 to join its rival, the Women's National Liberal Federation.
-She wrote a biography of its founder Lady Fry of Darlington (1898).
+She left in 1892 when she was invited to serve as Senior Lady Assistant Commissioner on the Royal Commission on Labour.
+She wrote a biography of the WLF founder, Lady Fry of Darlington (1898).

-Orme was well-connected in the political sphere.
-She met the late nineteenth century English novelist George Gissing in November 1894, and American suffragist Susan B. Anthony in 1883.
-She was considered by Beatrice and Sidney Webb to be as politically important as Millicent Garrett Fawcett, and was believed to have inspired the character of Vivie Warren in George Bernard Shaw's Mrs Warren's Profession.
+Orme was well connected in the political sphere.
+She met the American suffragist Susan B. Anthony in 1883 and the late nineteenth century English novelist George Gissing in November 1894, and American suffragist Susan B. Anthony in 1883.
+She was considered by Beatrice and Sidney Webb to be as politically important as Millicent Garrett Fawcett, and may have inspired the character of Vivie Warren in George Bernard Shaw's Mrs Warren's Profession.

-In 1902, she wrote the entry for the Dictionary of National Biography for Samuel Plimsoll.
+In 1901, she wrote the entries for the Dictionary of National Biography on W. A. Hunter, Samuel Plimsoll and Thomas Bayley Potter.